dkb73/Kinetiq/README.md

 ### Prerequisites

-- Docker Desktop installed and running.
+- Docker Desktop installed and running
-- Git installed.
+- Git installed
+- **No need to install Node.js** - everything runs in containers!

 ### 1. Clone & Navigate